5 Days in London: Complete First-Timer Itinerary

 How to Do It:

-- • Join a free Yeoman Warder tour (depart regularly throughout the day from main entrance).
+- • Join a free Yeoman Warder tour—tours usually start every 45 minutes from the main entrance.

 - • Explore: White Tower, Medieval Palace, Tower Green, Ravens.